gis-rpd/pipelines/README.md

   necessary configuration files, run scripts etc.
 - After creation of this folder the pipeline is automatically started/scheduled
-- Log files can be found in the respective `./logs/` sub-directory
+- The main log file is `./logs/snakemake.log` (use `tail -f` to follow live progress)
-- Results files can be found in the respective `./out/` sub-directory
+- Cluster log files can be found in the respective `./logs/` sub-directory

 ## Contact